 Anaplasmosis is a tickborne disease caused the bacterium Anaplasma phagocytophilum.
 It is spread by the bite of infected blacklegged ticks, the same tick that transmits Lyme disease, babesiosis, Borrelia miyamotoi disease and Powassan virus.
 It is also possible for Anaplasma phagocytophilium to be transmitted through blood transfusions and organ transplants.

 Anaplasmosis is the second most common tickborne disease in Vermont.
 In the last five years, the number of reported anaplasmosis cases has increased substantially.
 Since 2015, Vermont has had the highest annual incidence of anaplasmosis in the U.S.

 The best way to prevent anaplasmosis is to prevent tick bites.
 If you find a tick on your body, remove it quickly to reduce the risk of anaplasmosis and other tickborne diseases.
 See a health care provider if you get sick.
-Anaplasmosis is curable but it can be a serious and sometimes fatal disease.
+Anaplasmosis is treatable but it can be a serious and sometimes fatal disease.

 Symptoms of anaplasmosis usually begin five to 21 days after a tick bite and can include:

 - Muscle pain

 Unlike Lyme disease, anaplasmosis does not commonly cause a rash.
 In fact, only 9% of Vermonters with anaplasmosis report having a rash.
 The most common symptoms reported in Vermont residents with anaplasmosis include fever, malaise, muscle aches, chills and headaches.

 People with anaplasmosis may also develop anemia, low white blood cell counts, low platelet counts, and elevated liver enzymes.

 Anaplasmosis can be a serious illness.
 Thirty-six percent of cases in Vermont are hospitalized for their illness.
 If not detected and treated promptly, anaplasmosis can be fatal in older patients and people with other health problems.

 Anyone can get anaplasmosis, but older individuals and those with compromised immune systems are most at risk.
 In Vermont, anaplasmosis affects older individuals and males more commonly than females.

 Like Lyme disease, the risk for contracting anaplasmosis is highest during summer months.
 However, unlike Lyme disease, the risk for anaplasmosis increases again in the autumn.